openenclave/openenclave/docs/DesignDocs/SGX_Endorsements_V2.md

 Motivation
 ----------

 This change is required for customers who would like to use the v2 API web endpoints.
-Note that the Azure PCK Caching Service and the Azure DCAP Client will also need to be updated and it is outside of this specification.
+Note that if SGX is being used in an Azure data center context, the Azure PCK Caching Service and the Azure DCAP Client will also need to be updated and it is outside of this specification.

 User Experience
 ---------------